Gautam Adani

-Early life
+Early life and education

-Adani was born on 24 June 1962 in a Gujarati Jain family to Shantilal Adani (father) and Shantaben Adani (mother) in Ahmedabad, Gujarat.
-He has 7 siblings.
+Adani was born on 24 June 1962 in a Gujarati Jain family to Shantilal and Shantaben Adani in Ahmedabad, Gujarat.
+He has seven siblings.
 His parents had migrated from the town of Tharad in the northern part of Gujarat.
 His father was a small textile merchant.

-He was educated at Sheth Chimanlal Nagindas Vidyalaya school in Ahmedabad.
-He enrolled for a bachelor's degree in commerce at Gujarat University, but dropped out after the second year.
+Adani was educated at Sheth Chimanlal Nagindas Vidyalaya school in Ahmedabad, but dropped out when he was 16.
 Adani was keen on business, but not his father's textile business.